SMART Permission Tickets

 Ticket Type Registry

-Each use case maps to a ticket_type URI that identifies the ticket's schema and processing rules:
+Each use case maps to a ticket_type URI that identifies the ticket's schema and processing rules, with its own status, required claims, constraint set, and worked example:

 Data Holders advertise which ticket_type URIs they support via smart_permission_ticket_types_supported in their .well-known/smart-configuration.
 Unknown ticket_type values SHALL be rejected with invalid_grant.